-A brother or sister must be attending (or is expected by the Admissions Authority to be attending) the school at the time of admission.
+A sibling must be attending (or is expected by the Admissions Authority to be attending) the school at the time of admission.

-A child attending a nursery/pre-school part of a school does not count as a brother or sister attending the school at the time of admission.
+A child attending a nursery/pre-school part of a school does not count as a sibling attending the school at the time of admission.